 The area around The Rink at Rockefeller was absolute madness.
 The entire street was full of people, and you really had to push just to make your way through the area.
 I had expected to deal with that kind of crowd on New Year’s Eve in Times Square, but not just on a regular street the day before.

 See all those people in the background around the ice skating rink?
 Good luck walking through there.
+Proper New York City sidewalk etiquette just gets thrown out the window!

 However, the other parts of Manhattan weren’t bad at all.
 We were able to walk around Little Italy and Central Park without any issues.
+You could also consider taking a tour of the United Nations Headquarters or check out some of the best coffee shops in New York!

 It’s Free to Watch – You Don’t Need Tickets